-Multi-year fellowships, teaching assistantships, and research assistantships are available on a competitive basis, with higher priority given to top PhD applicants who have demonstrated research ability through publication and/or a Master's thesis.
-Review for financial aid will start on December 15 for the fall semester and September 1 for the spring semester.
-For fall semester applications, the applicants selected for admission and/or financial aid will be notified on or before April 15.
-For spring semester applications, applicants will be notified by November 15.
+- Multi-year fellowships, teaching assistantships, and research assistantships are available on a competitive basis, with higher priority given to top PhD applicants who have demonstrated research ability through publication and/or a Master's thesis.
+The funding review applies to December 1 for the fall semester and September 1 for the spring semester.

 - Recommendation Letters

 - Acadmic Statement of Purpose